debpanda/json2toon/README.md

 # json-to-toon

-json-to-toon (imported as `json2toon`) is a simple, reliable Python library for converting data between JSON and TOON (TOML-style) formats.
+json-to-toon is a simple, reliable Python library for converting data between JSON and TOON (TOML-style) formats.
+Install via `pip install json-to-toon` and import as `json2toon`.
 It offers clean APIs, fast conversions, and a handy CLI, making it ideal for configuration files, automation workflows, and projects needing seamless cross-format compatibility.

 ## Installation